 It is surprising to note that there are considerably large numbers of borrowers who go through a tough time in repaying their student loans and it is also noticed that 15% of debt is more than 90 days delinquent.
 If you want to reverse this worrying trend, you have to imply a clear financial strategy.
 Here are few budgeting tips to follow if you’re struggling with your student loan debt.

 #1: Be angry about your debt

 You have to be angry with the debt that you accumulated while studying.
-You shouldn’t feel comfortable with the debt that you accumulated in college as this will make you delay about taking action against it.
-Once you reach the ultimate level of infuriation, you will be hell-bent to pay it down and become debt free as soon as you can.
-If required, opt for second jobs or federal programs or debt forgiveness programs through which you can chuck off a portion of the debt.
+You shouldn’t feel comfortable with the debt that you accumulated in college as this will make you delay taking action against it.
+Once you reach the ultimate level of infuriation, you will be hell-bent to pay it down and become debt-free as soon as you can.
+If required, opt for second jobs or federal programs, or debt forgiveness programs through which you can chuck off a portion of the debt.

 #2: The 20-30-50 method is a successful one

 If you think that the budget is not a worthy option, the 20-30-50 plan can be one of the most flexible ways of accounting for your expenses.
 Initially, make sure you keep aside 20% of the take-home pay towards your financial future.
 Here you could use that money to direct it towards paying off the loans.
 Next, allot 30% towards wants/fun like eating out or going to parties with friends.
 Ultimately, spend 50% of your income on essential expenses like rent.

 Irrespective of the debt that you’re carrying, if you don’t pay yourself, you’re committing a huge blunder.
 In case you earn a decent amount of money, make sure you stack aside 10% of your month towards your debt payments and another 10% towards savings.
 Keep track of it and whenever you get extra funds, increase the payments.

 #4: Keep tracing everything that you spend